-3-0-3 Prerequisite: Exit scores in both English and Reading Compass exams
+Prerequisite: C or higher in both English 0099 and Reading 0099

 In order to cultivate a clear analytical view of the human condition it is necessary to study the works of accomplished literary artists and engage in the creation of original works.
 The course will explore the technical and aesthetic elements of poetry, drama, and narrative prose, focusing on the modes of writing, methods of development, and the refinement of expressive language skills.
 Workshop sessions, in which student writing will be critiqued by peers and the instructor, will be followed by public readings and performances, resulting in a final portfolio.
 In addition, the course will also examine the procedures for submission to literary journals, theater companies, and contests.